-- 1. Course Evaluation: Evaluations of the course content pertaining to specific outcomes by students and faculty. - 2.
+- 1. Course Evaluation: Evaluations of the course content pertaining to specific outcomes by students and faculty.
+These are assessed numerically in the following levels: - (1) Not improved after taking the course - (2) Slightly improved after taking the course - (3) Improved after taking the course - (4) Significantly improved after taking the course - (5) Greatly improved after taking the course - 2.
 Evaluation at Candidacy Exam (Candidacy Exam and Proposal Defense): The advisory committee reviews and critiques research plans of the student based on the research proposal and oral examination of the student. - 3.
-Final Presentation/Thesis/Dissertation Defense Evaluation: These are assessed at the final comprehensive exam presentation or thesis/dissertation defense through a questionnaire filled out by the student's advisory/thesis/dissertation committee members and their major advisor. - 4.
-Exit Interview: Graduating students complete an online survey about their experiences during their degree program.
+Final Presentation/Thesis/Dissertation Defense Evaluation: These are assessed at the final comprehensive exam presentation or thesis/dissertation defense through a questionnaire filled out by the student's advisory/thesis/dissertation committee members and their major advisor.
+Each of the outcomes is assessed numerically in the following levels: - (1) Very poor - (2) Poor - (3) Acceptable

+- (4) Good

+- (5) Excellent

+- 4. Exit Interview: Graduating students complete an online survey about their experiences during their degree program.